 Buyers don't receive a travel case with the Philips Norelco 2100, but the package does include a plastic protective cover for the rotary blade head.

-The Braun Series 7 Electric Foil Shaver seems to have a brain installed behind its batteries.
+The Braun Series 7 seems to have a brain installed behind its batteries.
 When it encounters a thicker patch of stubble, it automatically boosts power.
 And while other foil razors certainly deliver a close shave, our testers liked this razor's shave the best.

-Most foil razors are easy to clean, but the Braun goes one better by including its own cleaning station, complete with a solution that will chemically sanitize the blades and foil.
+Most foil razors are easy to clean, but the Braun goes one better by including its own cleaning station, cleaning cartridge, and brush to help you sanitize the blades and foil.